|

 The following rules are allowing a flexible adaptation of the token sets to the respective purposes:

-1., Any production which isn't called by another production, i.e. every start production, forms the foundation for an independent production system with a token set of its own.
-The start rule of the main parser forms the first system.
+1., Any production which isn't called by another production, i.e. every start production, is a base for an independent production system with a token set of its own.
+This is the union of all tokens occurring in the system.
+Look-ahead productions used in the system aren't regarded as called here, so they are not part of the system automatically).
+The start rule of the main parser is the first system.